wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 I> -   Ultimately, a HTTP `POST` may end up being programmed to create a I>     new resource (e.g. a new database entry) on the server.
 This can I>     later be accessed through a HTTP `GET` request.
+I> -   Check out the [w3schools page on `GET` vs `POST`](http://www.w3schools.com/tags/ref_httpmethods.asp) for more details.

 Django's form handling machinery processes the data returned from a user's browser via a HTTP `POST` request.
 It not only handles the saving of form data into the chosen model, but will also automatically generate any error messages for each form field (if any are required).
-This means that Django will not store any submitted forms with missing information which could potentially cause problems for your database's referential integrity.
-For example, supplying no value in the category name field will return an error, as the field cannot be blank.
+This means that Django will not store any submitted forms with missing information which could potentially cause problems for your database's [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity).
+For example, supplying no value in the `category` name field will return an error, as the field cannot be blank.

-You'll notice from the line in which we call `render()` that we refer to a new template called `add_category.html` which will contain the relevant Django template code and HTML for the form and page.
+You'll notice from the line in which we call `render()` that we refer to a new template called `add_category.html`.
+This will contain the relevant Django template code and HTML for the form and page.

 ### Creating the *Add Category* Template